system-zero/system-zero/README.md

 thoughts to words, that are destined to describe, reveal or|and discover logic and dimensions, that they can be used in a practical systematic way.

+Again: the only ambition is to be honest to itself.

 ## Zero Point Description.

 The  first  stage  is of  course  to  be  able  to get  control  after  kernel